TAA-DSA/monsters-rolodex/README.md

-##Develop this single page application as part for a react course.
+##Develop this single page application as part of a react course.

 # Getting Started with Create React App